VoIP Hard Phones Vs Softphones: Which is best for your business?

 What is a VoIP Hard Phone?

-Just like the traditional desk phones, VoIP hardphones consist of a hand-held receiver with mic and earpiece, base, screen, and buttons.
+Just like the traditional desk phone, VoIP hardphones consist of a hand-held receiver with mic and earpiece, base, screen, and buttons.
 Although the display on the hard phones is mostly TouchScreen, the shape, size, and functionality can vary depending on VoIP provider and manufacturer.

 VoIP Hard Phones Hardphones